IBM-Cloud/bluechatter/README.md

 ```
 $ cf ic build -t my_namespace/bluechatter ./
 ```
-Finally you can run `docker-compose -f docker-compose-bluemix.yml up -d` to create, start, and run both containers.
+Finally you can run `docker-compose -f docker-compose-bluemix.yml up -d --force-recreate` to create, start, and run both containers.

 Now that the containers are running you need to bind a public IP address to the